appditto/natrium_wallet_flutter/README.md

 ## License

-Natrium is released under the BSD-2 License
+Natrium is released under the MIT License

 ### Update translations: